genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/02_tables/01_tables-basics.md

 - Table 1 has Field A (autoincrement)
 - Table 2 has Field A (autoincrement)

-In this case, the sequence counting will be shared between the fields with autoincrement.
+In this case, the sequence counting is shared between the autoincremented fields.

-- When a row is added to table 1, field A will be assigned 1.
+- When a row is added to table 1, field A is assigned 1.
 - The next row in table 1, will be assigned 2.
 - When a new row is then inserted in table 2, field A of that table will be assigned 3.
 :::